usacheow/SimpleProject/README.md

 that contains the current one

 #### 2. Custom views and screens and resources for light/night mode
-The project contains custom elements (part is not finished) and screen templates.
+The project contains custom elements and screen templates.
 For more information, see the app_demo

 #### 3. Universal Lists